America can vaccinate 60 million more people each month. Here’s how

 Then Donald Trump failed to acquire enough doses for Americans.
 Most states appeared to botch the initial rollout, dispensing a fraction of what they received.
 And every day, there seems to be a new story about what’s going wrong with America’s vaccination efforts.
 Joe Biden’s promise of 1.3 to 1.5 million vaccines delivered a day, with most of us vaccinated by late spring or summer, has looked like an impossibly tight deadline.

 But according to The New York Times, we’re already delivering 1.3 million doses daily.
 And we’ve barely tapped the full potential of one of our most powerful bits of infrastructure that could push that number much higher.
 I’m not talking about bringing in the National Guard, though that’s a perfectly fine idea.
 I’m talking about the 88,000 drug stores across the United States—including the giants CVS, Walgreens, and Walmart—which are still waiting on their dedicated vaccine supply from the federal government.
+(UPDATE: The Biden administration just announced that pharmacy-dedicated vaccines will start shipping on February 11.)

 “We can do up to 25 million immunizations a month.
 We have all the systems, capabilities, trained staff, and experience to play a huge part here,” says Chris Cox, SVP at CVS, who is in charge of the company’s COVID-19 vaccination program.
 “We’re very confident.”